progit/progit/pl/06-git-tools/01-chapter6.markdown

 <!-- ## Interactive Staging ## -->

 Git dostarcza kilku skryptów, które ułatwiają wykonywanie zadań z linii poleceń.
 Zobaczysz tutaj parę interaktywnych komend, które pomogą Ci z łatwością dopracować commity, aby zawierały tylko pewnie kombinacje i części plików.
-Narzędzia te są bardzo przydatne, w sytuacji, gdy zmieniasz kilka plików, i następnie decydujesz, że chciałbyś, aby te zmiany były w kilku mniejszych commitach, zamiast w jednym dużym.
-W ten sposób, możesz mieć pewność, że Twoje commity są logicznie oddzielnymi zestawami zmian i mogą być łatwiej zweryfikowane przez innych programistów pracujących z Tobą.
+Narzędzia te są bardzo przydatne w sytuacji, gdy zmieniasz kilka plików i następnie decydujesz, że chciałbyś, aby te zmiany były w kilku mniejszych commitach, zamiast w jednym dużym.
+W ten sposób możesz mieć pewność, że Twoje commity są logicznie oddzielnymi zestawami zmian i mogą być łatwiej zweryfikowane przez innych programistów pracujących z Tobą.
 Jeżeli uruchomisz `git add` z opcją `-i` lub `-interactive`, Git wejdzie w tryb interaktywny, pokazując coś podobnego do:

 <!-- Git comes with a couple of scripts that make some command-line tasks easier.
 Here, you’ll look at a few interactive commands that can help you easily craft your commits to include only certain combinations and parts of files.
 These tools are very helpful if you modify a bunch of files and then decide that you want those changes to be in several focused commits rather than one big messy commit.
 This way, you can make sure your commits are logically separate changesets and can be easily reviewed by the developers working with you.